jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 If you think regulations, laws, and marches change the world, and if you think the red vs blue storyline decides the future of our society, you can stop reading.
 There’s lots of blogs, shows, and books waiting to sing to their choir, telling you to fight the enemy until you’re blue in the face.

 If you don’t like the choir, or you’re starting to realize the "other side" are workers like you; and a part of the same struggling middle class, you’d probably like to keep reading.
-I wrote this book for you.
+I wrote this book to empower you.

 Whichever color wins an election today and re-writes the rules, regular people will still pay taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, sleep less than they’re supposed to, buy unhealthy food, watch climate change, overpay for questionable education, get confused by their health insurance, endure customer abuse, work unpaid overtime, get micro-managed by an increasing number of managers, be told by ignorant consultants how to do their job, and hope their job (which they likely hate) isn’t downsized or outsourced.

 Under blue or red rules, the struggling middle class lifestyle stays the same, because the tools in which we live our lives, like suburban homes, gas cars, call centres, centralized power stations, paper-based tax forms, mass-produced unhealthy food, movie remakes and sequels, occasional doctor check-ups, television for entertainment, an insatiable education industry, company controlled work timesheets, and everything else in suburban America and Canada stays the same.

 The rules, no matter the color, don’t control us.
 Our tools determine our way of life.
 And nothing changes between red and blue, because neither’s philosophy—from conservatism to progressivism, capitalism to Marxism—is about putting new tools into the peoples hands.
-What's really going to change if we don't add more to our toolboxes?
+What's really going to change if we don't add more options to our toolboxes?

 It’s not our politicians’ fault.
 The philosophies they follow were created when we only had a few hand tools.
-Their philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, and Karl Marx never had running water, listened to music, read an eBook, made a phone call, opened a fridge, took penicillin, knew about electricity, started a motor, had GPS, learned about evolution, had a timestamp, or typed on a keyboard.
+Red/blue philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, and Karl Marx never had running water, listened to music, read an eBook, made a phone call, opened a fridge, took penicillin, knew about electricity, started a motor, had GPS, learned about evolution, had automated timestamps, or typed on a keyboard.

 Instead red/blue’s philosophical fathers had mud roads, thatched roofs, and abacus calculators.
 Heck, when one saw a doctor, he might be prescribed leeches.
 Red/blue philosophers dreamed to improve this primitive world with better tools.
 And they did!
 Our ancestors used their dreamy philosophies to come together and build the first rudimentary steam engines, sanitation systems, broadcast televisions, and computers the size of rooms.